alibaba/MongoShake/README.md

 *  cd mongo-shake/src/vendor
 *  GOPATH=\`pwd\`/../..; govendor sync     #please note: must install govendor first and then pull all dependencies
 *  cd ../../ && ./build.sh
 *  ./bin/collector -conf=conf/collector.conf #please note: user must modify collector.conf first to match needs.
-You can also use start.sh script which supports hypervisor mechanism in Linux OS.
+You can also use \"start.sh\" script which supports hypervisor mechanism in Linux OS only.